 When we haven’t been able to get away, we’ve made homemade ornaments instead, usually with every family member’s name on them.
 Last year, we used wood slices and painted them with chalk paint (from Dollar Tree).

-Then, we just wrote our names, added holiday sayings, and decorated them with different color paint pens.
+Then, we just wrote our names, added holiday sayings, and decorated them with different colored paint pens.

 5. Make a Christmas Craft